Our surgeons use advanced, minimally invasive techniques to treat atrial fibrillation (A-fib).

 When a MAZE procedure is performed during open-heart bypass surgery or valve surgery, it is called a "concomitant MAZE."
 Our surgeons are experts at performing complex open surgical procedures along with MAZE procedures.

-UPMC in South Central Pa. is one of just a few medical centers in the nation that offers total thoracoscopic MAZE.
+UPMC in Central Pa. is one of just a few medical centers in the nation that offers total thoracoscopic MAZE.
 During thoracoscopic MAZE, real-time mapping techniques are used to locate the sources of A-fib so your surgeon can perform an immediate repair at the origin of the abnormal electrical signals.

 This procedure is known as a "closed-chest, beating-heart procedure," meaning that use of the heart-lung bypass machine is not required and your sternum does not need to be broken and separated.
 The result is often a shorter recovery time and a lower risk of infection when compared to open-heart surgery.